frederic-perez/AmE-dictionary/data/idioms.md

 __batteries included__ _informal_ I a product usability (mostly in software) it states that the product comes together with all possible parts required for full usability. _A batteries include approach._
 __battle scars__
 __battle something out__
+__battle-tested__ :two: Which has been successfully put to the test in a real-life situation, in conditions of real use. _Syn_ tried and tested, proven
 __bazillion__ A very large, nonspecific number or quantity. _Why do you insist on buying new shoes when you have a bazillion pairs already?_
 __bbg__ _slang_ An abbreviation for “baby girl,” a term of endearment typically used in text messages or online communication.
 Almost always written in lower case.
 __be (all) for (someone or something)__ To support or be in favor of a person, group, or effort. _If management is considering adding a gym to the building, I’m all for it!_